-Here is our guide: how to make your video stand out and make an impact.
+Here is our guide: how to make your 60-Second Intro video stand out and make an impact.

-I am always asked by grads “what should I say in my video?” or “How can I explain my skills in 30 seconds?!”… to that I answer, “talk about your skills and achievements, don’t copy my (boring) video script and try to include 3 main points.”
+I am always asked by grads “what should I say in my video?” or “How can I explain my skills in 30 seconds?!”… to that I answer, “talk about your skills and achievements, don’t copy my (boring) video script” and try to include 3 main points in your 60-Second Intro Video.

 Employers want you to stand out and be different.
 That’s all.
 If you can do that in your video you are pretty much guaranteed to be invited to interview.

-So think about 2 or 3 achievements in your work, from uni or life and talk about those succinctly and briefly.
+So think about 2 or 3 achievements in your work, from uni or life, and talk about those succinctly and briefly.
 What makes you special.
-The DigitalGrads Hiring platform is your chance to show-off and market yourself to employers, so go to town.
+The DigitalGrads Hiring platform is your chance to show-off and markets yourself to employers, so go to town.

 - Run an event that lots of people attended?